yitong91/StoryGAN/README.md

 ## Run
-This repository contains the code for CLEVR-SV experiment.
-In the code folder:
+To run the code on CLEVR-SV experiment:
 ```bash
 python main_clevr.py
 ```